nightowl886/Tableau-Nintendo-Switch-dashboard/README.md

 - ✅ Solution: \
 I created a calculated field in Tableau that explicitly checks for each suffix (st, nd, rd, th) and parses the date accordingly.
 This ensured all release dates were converted into valid DATE values.

-Releases by Quarter
+### 3.Releases by Quarter
-Timeline of game releases across quarters.
+- Timeline of game releases across quarters.

-Strongest & Weakest Performers
+### 4. Strongest & Weakest Performers
-Bar charts comparing top-rated and lowest-rated games.
+- Bar charts comparing top-rated and lowest-rated games.
+- To ensure rankings are high-engagement and trustworthy, a filter was applied: only games with more than 200 votes (num_votes > 200) are eligible.
+- This prevents titles with inflated ratings but very few votes from appearing in the Top 10 lists.
+- Final charts highlight both the strongest performers (high rating + sufficient votes) and weakest performers (low rating, but also with enough votes to be credible and representative).

 Publisher Quality
 Scatter plots showing average ratings vs. release volume.